swenson/sort/README.md

 sqrt sort time:                1095.00 us per iteration
 ```

-Heapsort is the winner here.
-Quicksort, in-place merge sort,
+Quicksort is the winner here.
+Heapsort, in-place merge sort,
 and timsort also often tend to be quite fast.

 Contributing